Cartan subgroups in connected locally compact groups: Power maps, Cartan subgroups and weak exponentiality

-In the Corollary \ref{C1}, $(i)\Rightarrow (ii)$ is obvious, $(ii)\Leftrightarrow (iii)$ follows easily from Theorem \ref{power-dense} and $(ii)\Rightarrow (i)$ follows from Lemma \ref{P1}, Corollary 1.3 of \cite{B-M} and Lemma 3.2 of \cite{HMu}.
+In the Corollary \ref{C-power-cartan}, $(i)\Rightarrow (ii)$ is obvious, $(ii)\Leftrightarrow (iii)$ follows easily from Theorem \ref{power-dense} and $(ii)\Rightarrow (i)$ follows from Lemma \ref{proj-power}, Corollary 1.3 of \cite{BM} and Lemma 3.2 of \cite{HoMu}.
 We will not go into details here.
 Note that every divisible element in a connected Lie group is exponential (cf.\ \cite{Mc}), and hence every connected nilpotent Lie subgroup is exponential.
 However, there are compact connected abelian groups which are not exponential.
-Thus the condition (iii) in Corollary \ref{C1} is equivalent to the condition that every Cartan subgroup is weakly exponential.
+For example, the $p$-adic solenoid is a compact connected abelian group, but it is not exponential (see Examples 14.4 and 14.5 of \cite{HoMo2}, see also Examples \ref{non-Lie} and \ref{non-ab2}, where the respective center as well as Cartan subgroups are not exponential).
+Thus the condition (iii) in Corollary \ref{C-power-cartan} is equivalent to the condition that every Cartan subgroup is weakly exponential.

+{\bf Acknowledgements:} The authors would like to thank the anonymous referee for useful comments and suggestions which led to improvement in the presentation of the manuscript.

 2mm